 Urinary tract infections (UTIs) are especially common among women but can lead to serious complications if left untreated.
-Adam Shoman, MD, FACOG, diagnoses and treats women with UTIs at Elite OBGYN, P.C. in Hackensack and Hoboken, New Jersey.
+Adam Shoman, MD, FACOG, diagnoses and treats women with UTIs at Elite OBGYN, P.C. in Hackensack, New Jersey.
 If you think you may have a UTI, call or book an appointment online.

 Your urinary tract includes the urethra, bladder, ureters, and kidneys.
 A urinary tract infection (UTI) can develop anywhere along this path, but most infections occur in the bladder or urethra.